dyrwolv/Easy-switch-linux/README.md

-Before You run the Script Please download a Filesytem img of your choice and rename it to Linux-fs
+Before You run the Script Please download a Filesytem img of your choice and rename it to Linux-fs and move it to the switch-linux folder

 take a microSD card and, using the software of your choice (I used GParted) :